fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Drosophila
 - Biologist
 ---
-Fumi (Fuminori Tanizawa) is a Computational Biology undergraduate at Harvey Mudd College and originally from Tokyo, Japan.
-I have previously contributed to projects in molecular genetics, molecular neuroscience, and evolutionary biology at institutions such as Scripps Research (TSRI), National University of Singapore, Harvey Mudd College, and Shizuoka University.
-My ultimate aspiration is to work at the crossroads of molecular genetics and physiology to advance human health.
+Fumi (Fuminori Tanizawa), originally from Tokyo, Japan, is a Computational Biology undergraduate at Harvey Mudd College.
+I've worked on molecular genetics, neuroscience, and evolutionary biology projects at Scripps Research (TSRI), National University of Singapore, Harvey Mudd College, and Shizuoka University.
+I am driven to advance human health at the intersection of molecular genetics and physiology.

-My research experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, and *Bicyclus anynana*.
-Among many captivating fields, I am particularly intrigued by the engineering of genomics and their phenotypes.
-Beyond the lab, I am engrossed in the study of Mathematical and Computational Biology, taking pleasure in crafting differential logic behind biological phenomena and translating it into discrete computational binary using powerful computing resources.
+My experience includes working with *Drosophila melanogaster*, *Caenorhabditis elegans*, and *Bicyclus anynana*.
+Outside the lab, I am majoring in Mathematical and Computational Biology, and enjoy crafting differential logic behind biological phenomena and translating them into computational binary.

-As an enthusiast of coffee and plants, I delight in filling my room with the aromas of greenery and coffee.
-I am also passionate about skateboarding, cars, and diving.
-When it comes to cars, I enjoy staying updated on the latest models from various manufacturers.
-Additionally, I have a penchant for Japanese food and sweets, and can easily spend an entire day at H Mart.
+Lately, I delight in filling my room with the aromas of greenery and coffee.
+I also love cars and enjoy staying updated on the latest models from various manufacturers.
+As a penchant for Japanese food and sweets, I can easily spend an entire day at H Mart.

 <br>

 # Education